Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 needing more support than expected, or different support than what was offered

-These forms of growth matter.
+These forms of growth matter, and recognizing them is important.

 New Year’s Reflection That Builds Safety for Neurodivergent Families